ge-high-assurance/RACK/rack-box/README.md

 - [ ] [Install-a-Virtual-RACK-Box](https://github.com/ge-high-assurance/RACK/wiki/Install-a-Virtual-RACK-Box)
 - [ ] [Welcome](https://github.com/ge-high-assurance/RACK/wiki/_Welcome)

-Note that creating a GitHub release tags the RACK repo automatically, but we need to manually tag the RACK wiki with the same tag in advance since its pages must go into the rack-box image too.
+After you edit these files, commit and push the changes to the RACK and RACK.wiki repositories.
+Then return to step 2 in the Release process above and manually tag the RACK.wiki repository with the new version number (note that creating a GitHub release tags the RACK repo automatically, but we need to manually tag the RACK wiki with the same tag in advance since its pages must go into the rack-box image too).

 ## Using `act` to Run CI Locally